 But wait a minute: I thought “social media” was supposed to shun advertising?
 My writers have been telling me to keep the sell out of my tweets and postings– or risk being shunned.
 Really?

-Take Danny Chung, a 24-year-old “social media strategist” who is cited in the article.
-He writes about personal style and the fashion industry on his blog the modman.
-He observed quite rightly: “We’re in a time where there’s so much competition among brands that are vying for consumers’ attention, especially when it comes to digital and social largely because they want to tap into the audience and be exposed to a new consumer base.”
+So much for remaining relevant.
+Back then Danny observed quite rightly: “We’re in a time where there’s so much competition among brands that are vying for consumers’ attention, especially when it comes to digital and social largely because they want to tap into the audience and be exposed to a new consumer base.”

 Let’s make a slight correction: this isn’t a new consumer base.
 It’s the same consumers who have taken to the social media air waves.
 And, Chung and his fellow bloggers have tapped into a gold mine.